Understanding NT Scan in Pregnancy: Importance & Procedure

 The NT scan is very similar to an ultrasound.
 It is done abdominally, although a transvaginal ultrasound can be used if the baby is not in an ideal position or the images are unclear.
 Here is a step-by-step procedure for an NT scan:

-Measurement of NT is then interpreted in addition to blood test results and maternal paternal age to determine the
+4. Step 4: Assessment of Results: NT measurement is interpreted alongside blood test results and maternal age to estimate the risk of chromosomal abnormalities.

 The NT scan is a valuable tool in the first trimester, as it gives a vital insight into the development of the baby and potential health risks.
 While not diagnostic, it guides further testing and creates space for specialised care.